Stigmata: Saint Francis of Assisi

-St. Francis of Assisi is the first recorded stigmatic in Christian history.
+St. Francis of Assisi is widely considered the first recorded stigmatic in Christian history.
 In 1224, two years before his death, he embarked on a journey to Mount La Verna for a forty-day fast.
 The legend states that one morning, near the feast of the Exaltation of the Cross, a six-winged angel appeared to Francis while he prayed.
 As the angel approached, Francis could see that the angel was crucified.
 He was humbled by the sight, and his heart was filled with elation joined by pain and suffering.
-When the angel departed, Francis was left with wounds in his hands, feet, and side as if caused by the same lance that pierced Christ’s side.
+When the angel departed, Francis was left with wounds in his hands, feet, and side as if caused by the same lance that pierced Christ's side.
 The image of nails immediately appeared in his hands and feet, and the wound in his side often seeped blood.
 Pope Alexander IV and other witnesses declared that they had seen these marks both before and after his death.
 In traditional artistic depictions of the incident, Francis is accompanied by a Franciscan brother.

 St. Francis' first biographer, Thomas of Celano, reports the event in his 1230 First Life of St. Francis:

 When the blessed servant of God saw these things he was filled with wonder, but he did not know what the vision meant.
 He rejoiced greatly in the benign and gracious expression with which he saw himself regarded by the seraph, whose beauty was indescribable; yet he was alarmed by the fact that the seraph was affixed to the cross and was suffering terribly.
 Thus Francis rose, one might say, sad and happy, joy and grief alternating in him.
 He wondered anxiously what this vision could mean, and his soul was uneasy as it searched for understanding.
 And as his understanding sought in vain for an explanation and his heart was filled with perplexity at the great novelty of this vision, the marks of nails began to appear in his hands and feet, just as he had seen them slightly earlier in the crucified man above him.